-When is fat augmentation indicated for glottic insufficiency after cancer surgery?
+When is fat augmentation (injection laryngoplasty) indicated for glottic insufficiency after cancer surgery?

 In patients with advanced vocal cord cancer, it may be necessary to excise a larger portion of the vocal fold mucous membrane.
 This is the only way that the malignant tumor tissue can be reliably resected.
 Occasionally, the tissue loss to the diseased vocal fold may be so extensive that the vocal cords are no longer able to close during voice production, despite the best efforts by the patient.
 The result is a very breathy, virtually toneless voice.
 Usually, the patients’ burden after this type of surgery is exacerbated further by the basic loss of their voice.

 If voice therapy does not produce a marked improvement in voice quality, a further phonosurgical intervention is likely to confer benefit on the patient's voice quality.

 In such cases, there is the option for augmentation, in other words, to reconstruct the diseased vocal fold by adding autologous or artificial material.

 Fat Augmentation Method for Glottic Insufficiency After Cancer Surgery

 The surgical method preferred here by Dr. Wohlt involves augmentation of the diseased vocal fold with autologous fat tissue.
 To achieve this effect, fat tissue is harvested from the patient through a small skin incision near the belly button and injected into the preserved vocal fold body.
 That way, this residual vocal fold is upholstered by the added volume of fat tissue.
 In the best-case scenario, postoperative vocal fold closure can be achieved during phonation.